 - Direct distribution agreements with space imagery operators;

-- Experience in handling projects of any complexity, both from aerial photography and space imagery;
+- Experience in handling projects of any complexity, both from aerial imagery and space imagery;

 - Access to modern software for processing the latest remote sensing data;